Why Do I Still Get My Period On Birth Control? | Clear Facts Explained

 Why Do I Still Get My Period on Progestin-Only Birth Control?

-Progestin-only methods, like the mini-pill or hormonal IUDs, often cause irregular spotting instead of stopping periods completely.
-Since they lack estrogen, they don’t stabilize the uterine lining as well, leading to more frequent breakthrough bleeding or light periods.
+Progestin-only methods, like the mini-pill, implant, injection, or hormonal IUDs, often cause irregular spotting instead of stopping periods completely.
+Since they lack estrogen, they don’t stabilize the uterine lining in the same way, leading to more frequent breakthrough bleeding or light periods.

 Why Do I Still Get My Period on Birth Control After Several Months?

-Breakthrough bleeding can persist beyond the initial adjustment phase due to missed pills, stress, illness, or medication interactions.
+Breakthrough bleeding can persist beyond the initial adjustment phase due to missed pills, vomiting or diarrhea, stress, illness, or medication interactions.
 For some people, irregular bleeding becomes a regular part of their cycle while using certain birth control methods.

 Why Do I Still Get My Period on Birth Control If I Take It Correctly?